-So, if we identify ourselves with our bodies, we are not the same person we were, say, a moment ago.
-(And, my son is made out of chicken nuggets and noodles.)
+If we identify ourselves with our bodies, we are not the same person we were, say, a moment ago.
+(And, my son is identical to chicken nuggets and noodles.)

 The problem of personal identity is related to a more general problem called the problem of material constitution.